 Students intending to major in Radiation Therapy must apply for admission into the North Central College program at the end of their second year of study.
+Prerequisite courses and other requirements are subject to change.
+Keep in touch with the Pre-Professional Health Program Coordinator for the most recent information.
 Degrees offered: B.A. and B.S.